 The NRCS conducted planning and an evaluation of the irrigated cropland in the area surrounding the community of Silt, Colorado, and determined that cost effective salt control could be implemented.
 Project activity was approved for fiscal year 2006 and several contracts to implement salinity control measures have been completed.
-An adjustment in the salt control reporting indicates that about 2,157 tons are being controlled in the project area, or that about 48 percent of the goal has been reached.
+In 2014, two new contracts were developed.
+Currently, about 2,233 tons of salt are controlled annually, or about 54 percent of the project goal.